gicodes/app.test.js/README.md

 ### 6. uses a watch mode to avoid restarting the app

-# Designed & Developed by Gideon, I
+# Written & Documented by Gideon, I